rejunp/stockarchives/README.md

 # stockarchives

-Stock Archives is application build using the MEAN stack.
+Stock Archives is an application build using the MEAN stack.
-The MEAN stack uses Mongo, Express, Angular and Node for simple and scalable fullstack js applications

 # ![stockarchives](public/images/promo.png)